harihardhikcs127/DBMS-Project-Kivy-MySQL-/README.md

+#Wholesale Database Management System

-# Kivy GUI with MySQL Backend
+## Kivy GUI with MySQL Backend

 This project integrates the Kivy framework for a responsive graphical user interface (GUI) with MySQL as the backend database, using the Python MySQL Connector for seamless connectivity.